bgamari/ghc-wiki-import/new-ghci-debugger.md

 ```

 Breakpoint 0 is set in the module `Main` on the breakable expression which spans between the source locations (12,4) to (12,8).
-Similarly for breakpoints 1 and 2.
+Similarly for breakpoints 1 and 2. \[GHC counts '\\t' as a single char for row number counts, we should mention this, or normalize the numbers - AJG\]

 ### Deleting breakpoints